Prince Regent National Park: Access

 The area remains one of Australia's most remote wilderness areas with no roads and formidable tide-races and whirlpools restricting seaward access.
 The area is mostly accessed by air or by boat and has remained virtually unchanged since European settlement of Western Australia.
-A permit is required to enter the national park and can be obtained from the Parks and Wildlife Service.
+A permit is required to enter the national park and can be obtained from the Department of Parks and Wildlife.